USJ 7 station

-USJ 7 station is an integrated transit station located at USJ 7, Subang Jaya, Selangor.
-USJ 7 is served by the LRT Kelana Jaya Line and the BRT Sunway Line.
-This station is named after the USJ 7 neighbourhood, which is located east of the station.
+USJ 7 station is an integrated transit station in Subang Jaya, Selangor, Malaysia.
+It is served by the LRT Kelana Jaya Line and the BRT Sunway Line.
+The station is named after the USJ 7 neighbourhood, which is located east of the station.

-This station was opened when the BRT Sunway Line started serving this station on 2 June 2015.
+This station was opened when the BRT Sunway Line started operations on 2 June 2015.
 Later, the LRT Kelana Jaya Line portion of the station opened on 30 June 2016.
 The station acts as an interchange station for the BRT and LRT lines.